foodfight/foodfight.github.com/source/_posts/2015-12-09-design-thinking.markdown

 Download
 --------
-* Video - This episode will be recorded and live streamed on [Wednesday, December 16, 20:00 UTC](http://everytimezone.com/#2015-12-16,480,cn3).
+* Video - This episode will be scheduled for early 2016.
 * Audio - Coming Soon

 <hr />